REV23Docs/rev23-desktop-docs/docs/quick-start/add-a-retail-item.md

 5. Click the **Save & Close** action in the Inventory Item Detail View to close and return to the Inventory Item List View.

 Our item has been saved and is now visible in the Inventory Item List View Catalog and is ready to be sold.
-Try creating a new item for piercing aftercare using the same steps.
+Try creating a new item for tattoo aftercare using these same steps.